-What if the care team spends more than the 20-minute minimum nonface-to-face time for 99490?
+What if the care team spends more than the 20-minute minimum non- face-to-face time for 99490?
 Effective January 1, 2017, practitioners can bill CPT® 99487 for complex CCM.
-The billing rules for CCM (CPT® 99490) and complex CCM are the same, except (1) complex CCM requires 60 minutes of non-face-to-face care management services per month, as compared to 20 minutes for CCM; and (2) the beneficiary's condition must be such as to require medical decision-making of moderateto-high complexity on the part of the billing physician.
+The billing rules for CCM (CPT® 99490) and complex CCM are the same, except (1) complex CCM requires 60 minutes of non-face-to-face care management services per month, as compared to 20 minutes for CCM; and (2) the beneficiary's condition must be such as to require medical decision-making of moderate- to-high complexity on the part of the billing physician.
 (CMS has not yet provided guidance on how to demonstrate compliance with this requirement.)
 Is there additional reimbursement available if more than 60 minutes of non-face-to-face care management services are provided?
 CMS will pay for an add-on code, CPT® 99489, with complex CCM (CPT® 99487), for each 30-minute increment that goes beyond the initial 60 minutes of non-face-to-face care management services in a given month.
 Neither CPT® 99487 nor CPT® 99489 may be billed in the same month as CPT® 99490.
 What is the reimbursement for complex CCM?

-Code Non-Facility Payment Facility Payment

-99487 \$94.68 \$53.28

-99489 \$47.16 \$26.64

-What guidance is available to providers regarding complex CCM?
+Code 99487 99489 Non-Facility Payment \$94.68 \$47.16 Facility Payment \$53.28 \$26.64 What guidance is available All of the billing rules for CCM (CPT $^{\circ}$ 99490) apply to complex CCM,

-All of the billing rules for CCM (CPT® 99490) apply to complex CCM, except the time and medical decision-making requirements.
+What guidance is available All of the billing rules for CCM (CP1® 99490) apply to complet to providers regarding except the time and medical decision-making requirements.